 What are the grade boundaries?

 You should not attempt to grade the work.
 You should be marking the work by applying the marking criteria in a consistent manner.

-The coursework grades will be awarded at the end of each examination series using the standard code of practice awarding process.
+The controlled assessment grades will be awarded at the end of each examination series using the standard code of practice awarding process.

 Grade boundaries are available to download from results day from the grade boundaries page.

 Resitting linear GCSE and transferring controlled assessment marks

 If a student is resitting the entire GCSE History qualification in summer 2017 and they certificated in summer 2016, then they do not need to retake controlled assessment.
 It is possible to transfer the controlled assessment mark across from the summer 2016 series.